laravel/forge-docs/src/sites/envoyer.md

 Now, you should initiate a deployment from Envoyer.
 Once the deployment is complete, Envoyer will download the latest version of your application into the releases directory of your site and add a symlink to `/current`.

 Your site should still be accessible, but the old version is still being served.
-To address this, navigate to the "Meta" panel in Forge and prefix the web directory with `/current`.
+To address this, navigate to the "Settings" panel in Forge and prefix the web directory with `/current`.
 For example, if your site's web directory is currently `/public`, update it to `/current/public`.
 Doing so will instruct Nginx to serve your application from `/home/forge/example.com/current/public` – the location where Envoyer has installed the latest version of your application.

 ![Update web directory](/img/update-web-directory.png)